Compensation

 On 21 May 2024 the government accepted recommendations made by the Infected Blood Inquiry that compensation should be paid to people infected and affected by the contaminated blood scandal.

 We have received many emails and phone calls asking for help in understanding what this scheme means.
-There are still lots of unanswered questions about how the scheme will work and we understand that this is a very difficult and stressful time for people who believe they are entitled to compensation.
+There are still some unanswered questions about how the scheme will work and we understand that this is a very difficult and stressful time for people who believe they are entitled to compensation.

 We’ve put together what we know about the scheme and made clear what still needs to be clarified.
 This document, which is for people with inherited bleeding disorders and their families, will be updated as and when we get more answers.